allegroai/clearml-docs/docs/webapp/webapp_profile.md

     * **Provision** - Apply the resource policy’s saved changes
     * **Reset Configuration** - Set the editor to the currently provisioned values.
 This will delete any unprovisioned changes (both saved and unsaved)
-1. Click Exit to leave Editor mode.
+1. Click **Exit** to leave Editor mode.
 The page will show the provisioned configuration.
-Unprovisioned saved changes will be shown in Editor mode.
+Unprovisioned saved changes will still be available in Editor mode.

 #### Resource Pool